usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### <a name="aal1reauth"></a>4.1.3.
 Reauthentication

+Periodic reauthentication of subscriber sessions SHALL be performed as described in [Section 7.2](#sessionreauthn).
 At AAL1, reauthentication of the subscriber SHOULD be repeated at least once per 30 days during an extended usage session, regardless of user activity.
 The session SHOULD be terminated (logged out) when this time limit is reached.

 #### 4.1.4.
 Security Controls